 How to Apply

-- Review the instructor registration requirements listed in the SFT Procedures Manual.
-Note: Do not apply for registration until you have met all requirements.
+- Review the instructor registration requirements listed in the SFT Procedures Manual (PDF).
+Important: Do not apply for registration until you have met all requirements.

 - Download and complete the Instructor Application form & provide all supporting documents:

 - Fill in the application form completely, and check off all of the classes that you are applying for.

 - Include a current resume, copies of your applicable SFT course certificates, task books (when applicable) and your experience letter from the Fire Chief qualifying your experience.